HyunJungOh0120/uno-project1/README.md

 ## Challenging part

-Before wrting codes, I started to write down what to do and planned what methods I'm gonna use.
+Before wrting codes, I started to write down what to do and planned which methods I needed to use.
 The first challenge was :

 - Setting up the data object
-  - In game, I need three elements : Board, Players, Game status.
+  - In the game, I need three elements : Board, Players, Game status.
   - It was challenging to connect all three parts, so I ended up making Board object, Game status object, Players hands object
 - Special Cards Methods
   - There are only 5 special cards, but since there are AI players and user, I had to make 2 different ways (functions) for each methods.
 - Game flow

-  - I made a function called 'gameFlow' in which there are conditions to check if current player is user or AI, which will return the function itself.
-This 'gameFlow' function will be recursively called, so that game is continued and players can take turns.
+  - I made a function called 'gameFlow' in which there are conditions to check if the current player is user or AI and executes the playing function accordingly, which will return the function itself.
+This 'gameFlow' function will be recursively called, so that the game is continued and players can take turns.
-  - Thanks to special cards above 🃏, it was challenging to create the code path clearly for each AI and player, to execute all special functions (e.g. reverse, skip) and then return to 'gameFlow' function.
-(So many times, the game was played itself, even though I didn't click anything! 👻)
+  - Because of the special cards above 🃏, it was challenging to create the code path clearly for each AI and player, to execute all special functions (e.g. reverse, skip) and then return to 'gameFlow' function.
+(So many times, the game played by itself, even though I didn't click anything! 👻)
   - I got this idea from 'Quick Sort' Algorithm.
-This taught me alot how to write and use function, instead of using only 'for' loops (e.g. for, for..of, forEach)
+This taught me a lot about how to write and use function, instead of using only 'for' loops (e.g. for, for..of, forEach)

     <br></br>

 ## Future updates

-- [x] Show hints : If user didn't play for 3 seconds, some hints will show up.
+- [x] Show hints : If user hasn't played for 3 seconds, cards will illuminate to prompt the player.
 - [ ] Add special card which draws 1 card to each side players (left & right).
 - [ ] Add options to let user choose the card color on game start page.
+- [ ] Add features to save the game score & data.

 <br></br>